History of Real estate in Timeline

 1933: Banking Act of 1933

-In 1934, the National Housing Act allowed for mortgage insurance for home buyers, a system implemented by the Federal Deposit Insurance and the Federal Housing Administration.
+In 1934, the National Housing Act was enacted, allowing for mortgage insurance for home buyers, implemented by the Federal Deposit Insurance and the Federal Housing Administration.

-In 1938, an amendment was made to the National Housing Act, and Fannie Mae, a government agency, was established to serve as a secondary market for mortgages and give lenders more money for funding new homes.
+In 1938, an amendment to the National Housing Act led to the establishment of Fannie Mae, a government agency, to serve as a secondary market for mortgages and provide more funds to lenders for new home financing.

 1968: Fair Housing Act Put Into Place

-In 1968, Title VIII of the Civil Rights Act, also known as the Fair Housing Act, was put into place in the U.S. and dealt with incorporating African Americans into neighborhoods by analyzing discrimination issues in renting, buying, and financing homes.
+In 1968, Title VIII of the Civil Rights Act in the U.S., known as the Fair Housing Act, addressed discrimination issues in renting, buying, and financing homes, aiming to incorporate African Americans into neighborhoods.

 In 1999, Internet real estate as a concept began with the first appearance of real estate platforms on the World Wide Web (www).